Do you dream of steaming hot water at the touch of a button? A hot water tap could make this a reality, but they're not the right choice for everyone.

 However, the high upfront cost of hot water taps - and the cost of maintenance - means that in practice it would take you several lifetimes to recoup your investment.
-We've done the maths, comparing upfront and ongoing energy costs to our cheapest
+We've done the maths, comparing upfront and ongoing energy costs with our cheapest Best Buy kettle.

 Verdict: If saving money is a priority, choose an energy-saving kettle instead.

-Their low minimum fill (usually as little as one cupful) means you only have to boil the amount you need, and they'll switch off as soon as they're boiled, saving electricity.
-See our guide to the best for models we recommend.
+An energy-saving kettle will have a low minimum fill (usually as little as one cupful) which means you only have to boil the amount you need, and it will switch off as soon as it's boiled, saving electricity.
+See our guide to the for models we recommend.

 Think carefully about the features you do and don't need.
-Added extras can push up the price, and only 5% of respondents in our (November 2019) wish they'd bought a tap with more features than the one they chose.
+Added extras can push up the price, and only 5% of respondents in our hot water tap owners' survey (November 2019, see ) wish they'd bought a tap with more features than the one they chose.

-If you want to replace your taps rather than adding to them, choosing a multi-function tap can clear up space on your sink.
+If you want to replace your taps rather than adding to them, choosing a multi-function tap can free up space around your sink.

 Some top-of-the-range taps also dispense fizzy water.

 Boiling water taps come with different sized tanks.
 The smallest hold around 2 litres, while the largest hold as much as 11 litres.
-A larger tank gives you the convenience of having lots of boiling water ready in one go, though you'll need to find the space for it under your cupboards.
+A larger tank gives you the convenience of having lots of boiling water ready in one go, though you'll need to find the space for it in the cupboard underneath it.